developersarm/Conversations/README.md

 In the past status has been used to judge the likelihood of whether or not your messages are being read.
 This is no longer necessary.
-With Chat Markers (XEP-0333, supported by Conversations since 0.4) we have the ability to **know** whether or not your messages are being read.
+With Chat Markers (XEP-0333, supported by Paigaam since 0.4) we have the ability to **know** whether or not your messages are being read.
 Similar things can be said for priorities.
 In the past priorities have been used (by servers, not by clients!) to route your messages to one specific client.
-With carbon messages (XEP-0280, supported by Conversations since 0.1) this is no longer necessary.
+With carbon messages (XEP-0280, supported by Paigaam since 0.1) this is no longer necessary.
 Using priorities to route OTR messages isn't practical either because they are not changeable on the fly.
 Metrics like last active client (the client which sent the last message) are much better.

 Unfortunately these modern replacements for legacy XMPP features are not widely adopted.
-However Conversations should be an instant messenger for the future and instead of making Conversations compatible with the past we should work on implementing new, improved technologies and getting them into other XMPP clients as well.
+However Paigaam should be an instant messenger for the future and instead of making Paigaam compatible with the past we should work on implementing new, improved technologies and getting them into other XMPP clients as well.

-Making these status and priority optional isn't a solution either because Conversations is trying to get rid of old behaviours and set an example for other clients.
+Making these status and priority optional isn't a solution either because Paigaam is trying to get rid of old behaviours and set an example for other clients.

-#### How do I backup / move Conversations to a new device?
+#### How do I backup / move Paigaam to a new device?
-On the one hand Conversations supports Message Archive Management to keep a server side history of your messages so when migrating to a new device that device can display your entire history.
+On the one hand Paigaam supports Message Archive Management to keep a server side history of your messages so when migrating to a new device that device can display your entire history.
 However that does not work if you enable OMEMO due to its forward secrecy.
 (Read [The State of Mobile XMPP in 2016](https://gultsch.de/xmpp_2016.html) especially the section on encryption.)

 If you migrate to a new device and would still like to keep your history please use a third party backup tool like [oandbackup](https://github.com/jensstein/oandbackup) (needs root access on the device) or ```adb backup``` (no root access needed) from your computer.
 It is important that you deactivate your account before backup and activate it only after a successful restore, otherwise OMEMO might not work afterwards.
 Also, remember that you can **only** transfer the backup to either the same version of Android or to a newer one (eg. 5.1.1 -> 5.1.1 or 5.1.1 -> 6.0.1).

-#### Conversations is missing a certain feature
+#### Paigaam is missing a certain feature

 I'm open for new feature suggestions.
 You can use the [issue tracker][issues] on GitHub.
 Please take some time to browse through the issues to see if someone